Is There a Berlin City Centre? The Answer May Surprise You

 berlin centre overhead of rooftops and road

-Over the years, the geographical center of Berlin has shifted from one location to another as the city evolved.
+Over the years, the geographical center of Berlin has shifted from one location to another as the city has evolved.
 In the early days, the center was situated around Rathaus, the historical city hall in Alt-Berlin (Old Berlin).
 This charming area served as a focal point for trade and governance during the medieval period.

-This historic area, known as Nikolaiviertel is the city’s prettiest area.
+This historic area, known as Nikolaiviertel, is the city’s prettiest area.
 Strolling through Berlin’s oldest district is like stepping back in time.
 Its charm and medieval atmosphere keep me coming back over and over again.

 However, as Berlin expanded and modernized, its center gradually moved westward.
 Today, the city’s current geographical center (52°30’10″N 13°24’15″E) is found in the neighbourhood of Kreuzberg, near the Möckernbrücke station on Alexandrinenstrasse.